Choose your settings

 How to plan withdrawals

-Capital: Your capital will continue to grow tax-free, even during the withdrawal period.
+Returns can continue to grow tax-free, even during the withdrawal period.

 • It's important to plan EAPs carefully: this money has to be paid out during the educational program or within 6 months after it ends.

 • EAPs are taxable for the student, so you should plan a withdrawal strategy that minimizes the tax payable.
-If the student is your child, it's also important to consider tax impacts for you (loss of tax credits).
+If the student is your child, it's also important to consider tax impacts for you (loss of possible tax credits).

 If the beneficiary doesn't pursue eligible post-secondary studies: